bohoffi/ts-fluentvalidation/apps/docs-app/src/app/docs/01-getting-started/ts-fluentvalidation/index.md

 # {{ NgDocPage.title }}

 `@ts-fluentvalidation/core` is a TypeScript library for building strongly-typed human-readable validators without any further depedencies.
-The goal is to create a TypeScript port of the .NET library FluentValidation including a matching syntax.
+The goal is to create a TypeScript port of the .NET library FluentValidation with a nearly matching syntax and feature set.

 ## Features